vellum-ai/vellum-example-apps/examples/vercel-ai-chatbot/README.md

 ### Setup your Workflow on Vellum

 Navigate to the [Vellum Workflows](https://app.vellum.ai/workflow-sandboxes) tab to get started on creating your own workflow.
 Be sure to deploy the workflow once you have something you're ready to share.
+The workflow should have an input variable of type `CHAT_HISTORY` in order to appear as a chatbot option.
+The workflow should also have at least one output variable of type `STRING`.

 Then, navigate to the [API Keys](https://app.vellum.ai/api-keys) tab and generate your own Vellum API Key at the bottom of the page.